signalfx/signalfx-agent/docs/agent-install-standalone-windows.md

 * Windows Server 2012 or higher
 * Windows PowerShell access
-* Windows decompression application, such as WinZip
+* Windows decompression application, such as WinZip or the native Windows decompression feature.
 * .NET Framework 3.5 or higher
 * Visual C++ compiler for Python
 * TLS 1.0 or 1.2